fsoft72/restest/README.md

   file                  Files containing the tests

 optional arguments:
   -h, --help                                show this help message and exit --base-url BASE_URL                       Base URL.
-This string overrides the 'system' parameter in JSON file --dont-stop-on-error  Flag to stop RESTest on error.
-This flag overrides the 'system' parameter in JSON file --log LOG             Custom log file overriding the one in 'system' --key KEY [KEY ...]
+This string overrides the 'system' parameter in JSON file --curl                                    Dumps CURL also on console (defaults on log only --dont-stop-on-error                      Flag to stop RESTest on error.
+This flag overrides the 'system' parameter in JSON file
+  --postman POSTMAN                         Export activity to a Postman JSON file --postman-name POSTMAN_NAME               The Postman Collection name --postman-base-url POSTMAN_BASE_URL       The base url to use in Postman instead of the real host --postman-auth-name POSTMAN_AUTH_NAME     Name of the authorization header name --postman-auth-value POSTMAN_AUTH_VALUE   Value to use for authorization header --log LOG                                 Custom log file overriding the one in 'system' --key KEY [KEY ...]
 One or more keys to be added to the globals dict use key:value format --quiet                                   If set, no output on console --version                                 show program's version number and exit
 ```

 If the first JSON file you load has a `system` section with at least `base_url` configuration you can just run `restest` with: